Cosmetics Production with Smart Wastewater Treatment

 Special microorganisms decompose organic substances

-After neutralisation, microorganisms are the key players in the aerobic biological transformation of the remaining organic substances in the wastewater.
-In the TFR bioreactors from DAS Environmental Expert GmbH, the wastewater runs from top to bottom via a substrate consisting of small, light balls with a high specific surface area, explains Reichardt: “This substrate is covered in special microorganisms in the form of biofilms.
+After neutralization, microorganisms are the key players in the aerobic biological transformation of the remaining organic substances in the wastewater.
+In the TFR bioreactors from DAS Environmental Experts GmbH, the wastewater runs from top to bottom via a substrate consisting of small, light balls with a high specific surface area, explains Reichardt: “This substrate is covered in special microorganisms in the form of biofilms.
 These microorganisms can decompose organic substances and a variety of pollutants in a targeted way.”
 The result: biomass, water and carbon dioxide.
 The silt produced in the individual treatment stages is drained and passed on for disposal.

 The microorganisms in the TFR bioreactors are supplied with oxygen via a fan, which blows in ambient air at the base of the system.
 “No additional pressure is required for this, as the reactor is not filled with water”, explains Reichardt.
 “Excess biomass is flushed away at regular intervals for regeneration.”
 Otherwise, the system is almost maintenance-free; energy consumption, operating costs and wear are low.